 “Consort?”
 Peter interrupted.
 “The man’s got a consort?
 What is this guy, an emperor?”

 “Consort was Olga’s word,” Anna explained.
 “The point is, he’s coming to Gazinga later this summer to deliver a series of lectures at the university, and Sarada – that’s the Canadian woman’s name – is coming here next week to set it up.
 Olga thinks it would be nice if I had Sarada over to the house.
+She said she would like her guru’s consort to see the house she grew up in.
 It was I who suggested tea.
 So, you see, it’s really pretty straightforward.”